FT9R/STM32_BLE/README.md

 There is no need to configure the master device manually.
 Just connect it to MCU's USART I/Os.
 After successful startup master will send sentence "Connection success from master".
 Now you can send data from terminal and bufferRX array will contain it.
-Access to array can be achieved during dubug session.
+Access to array can be achieved during debug session.